ldabreo/planningalerts-mobile/README.md

 Find out and have your say about development applications in your area.

 This is the source code for the PlanningAlerts Android Mobile Application written using Java.
-The app makes use of data and API's provided by [PlanningAlerts] (https://www.planningalerts.org.au/).
+The app makes use of data and API's provided by [PlanningAlerts](https://www.planningalerts.org.au/).

 PlanningAlerts - Mobile is brought to you by L.D'Abreo and made possible by PlanningAlerts, run by the charity [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au)